matt123p/portable-type-engine/src/font-tool/README.md

 whose actual kerning references exceed these limits retain the wide legacy format.

-Bitmap runs are stored as sequential four-bit tokens.
-Values from 0 through 14 end a run and switch between background and foreground; 15 continues the same colour for another 15 pixels.
-Each glyph starts on a byte boundary with a background run.
+Each glyph bitmap starts with one repeat-previous bit per source scanline, padded to a byte boundary.
+Repeated rows have no pixel payload; all other rows remain one continuous stream, so runs are not reset at scanline boundaries.
+The stream stores alternating background and foreground run lengths using a fixed Golomb-Rice code with `k=4`: a unary quotient followed by a four-bit remainder.
+Each glyph and its first run start on a byte boundary; the first run is background and may have length zero.

 ## Installation